-Another retrospective study over three months reviewed the medical records of patients with dry eye disease (DED) associated with ocular surface disorders who were treated with cryopreserved amniotic membrane (CAM) as a temporary bandage (PKS before June 1, 2016, and completed one week, one month and three months of follow-up were reviewed.
+Another retrospective study over 3-months reviewed the medical records of patients with Dry Eye Disease (DED) associated with ocular surface disorders who were treated with Cryopreserved Amniotic Membrane (CAM) as a temporary bandage (PKS before June 1, 2016, and completed 1-week, 1-month, and 3-months of follow-up were reviewed.
 Inclusion criteria also included subjects aged 21 years and older who had moderate- to-severe DED, grades two to four, as defined by the Report of the International Dry Eye Workshop (DEWS).
 A total of 97 eyes of 84 patients that exhibited severe dry eye (DEWS 3.25±0.5) despite maximal medical treatments received AM placement (PKS).
-Patients manifested with superficial punctate keratitis (86 percent), filamentary keratitis (13 percent), exposure keratitis (19 percent), neurotrophic keratitis (two percent, and corneal epithelial defect (seven percent).
+Patients manifested with Superficial Punctate Keratitis (SPK) (86 percent), Filamentary Keratitis (13 percent), Exposure Keratitis (19 percent), Neurotrophic Keratitis (NK) (two percent, and corneal epithelial defect (seven percent).
 The primary outcome was the change in dry eye workshop (DEWS) score after treatment.
-After CAM treatment for 5.4±2.8 days, 74 (88 percent) patients demonstrated an improved ocular surface along with a notable reduction of the severity as the overall DEWS score was significantly reduced from 3.25±0.5 at baseline to 1.44±0.6 at one week, 1.45±0.6 at one month, and 1.47±0.6 at three months (p<0.001).
+After CAM treatment for 5.4±2.8 days, 74 (88 percent) patients demonstrated an improved ocular surface along with a notable reduction of the severity as the overall DEWS score was significantly reduced from 3.25±0.5 at baseline to 1.44±0.6 at 1-week, 1.45±0.6 at 1-month, and 1.47±0.6 at 3-months (p<0.001).
 Ten eyes (ten percent) required repeated treatment to complete healing.
-Apart from discomfort during CAM placement, there were no adverse events.
+Apart from discomfort during CAM placement, there were no adverse events.1/